Rel1cx/eslint-react/packages/eslint-plugin-naming-convention/src/rules/filename-extension.md

 ## Rule Options

-This rule has a string option:
+- `allow`: When to allow a JSX filename extension.
   - `"always"`: (default) allow all file use JSX file extension.
   - `"as-needed"`: allow JSX file extension only if the file contains JSX syntax.
+- `extensions`: List of file extensions that should be checked by this rule.
+By default, it checks `.jsx`, `.tsx` and `.mtx` files.